-During the transitional period, manufacturers should be allowed to continue to place their products on the market and to make them further available to the market, provided that the products in question were already lawfully marketed in the Union before the date of application of this Regulation, continue to comply with the national or Union legal requirements applicable before the date of application of this Regulation and their design and intended purpose are not significantly changed.
-The transitional provisions should cease to apply if manufacturers do not proceed with the clinical investigations and/or conformity assessment procedure within a timeframe reasonably defined.
+In order to ensure the product safety during the transitional period, it should be allowed to continue to place the products on the market and to make them available on the market or put them into service, provided that the products in question were already lawfully marketed in the Union before the date of application of this Regulation, that they continue to comply with the requirements of Union and national law applicable before the date of application of this Regulation and that their design and intended purpose are not significantly changed.
+As the purpose of putting in place the transitional arrangements is to allow the manufacturers enough time to conduct the required clinical investigations and conformity assessment procedures, the transitional arrangements should cease where manufacturers do not proceed with the clinical investigations or conformity assessment procedure, as applicable, within a reasonable timeframe.

 The Medical Device Coordination Group has been consulted.

+The application date of this Regulation should be deferred as provided for in Regulation (EU) 2017/745.

 The measures provided for in this Regulation are in accordance with the opinion of the Committee on Medical Devices,

 HAS ADOPTED THIS REGULATION: